Riveting and Humorous CPE Speaker

 Jerome leads this interactive ethics workshop that was designed using the principles of improvisation.
 Your group will learn ‘hands-on’ real world skills that will help them make the best decisions, on the spot.
 And because this workshop includes interactive, group exercises, your professionals will have a great time.
 (1 to 4 hrs)

-Ethics from a Prison Story
+Ethics Speaker With A Prison Story

 Jerome has a unique perspective on fraud and ethics.